riteshghosh01/Human-target/README.md

 4. Explainable Output and Visual Feedback:

 Transparency is key in surveillance systems.
-This project includes interpretability tools that make the system&#39;s decisions clear and user-friendly.
+This project includes interpretability tools that make the system's decisions clear and user-friendly.

  Bounding Boxes and Labels: Every detected individual is enclosed in a box with activity labels (e.g., “walking”, “fighting”) and a confidence score.